sweetisha12/ShrimpSweep/README.md

 ## Quick Start

-Open `index.html` in a browser that supports PyScript hosting, or serve the folder with a static file server.
+Serve the project using a local server (PyScript will not run if you open the file directly)

 Example local server: